 - Fees – In certain provinces and territories, debt consolidation fees are controlled by the government.
 Companies and credit counsellors can sell their programs at any price that falls within regional limits.
 However, it’s possible to be charged other types of indirect fees along the way, even with a non-profit organization.

 Working with a debt settlement company?
 Here are questions you should ask your debt settlement company.

 Don’t Get Caught Off Guard!

 While there are legitimate debt consolidation programs available in Canada, there are always risks involved, even with recognized companies.
-So, be sure to research your debt consolidation source and find out about any costs before you give out your personal or financial information to a potential scammer.
+So, be sure to research your debt consolidation source and find out about any costs before you give out your personal or financial information to anyone.

 Largest Lender Network In Canada

 Save time and money with Loans Canada.
 Research and compare lenders before you apply.
 Share your experiences with Canada's top lenders.